Elitzur–Vaidman bomb tester: Part 2: The bomb

 A light-sensitive bomb is placed along the lower path.
-If the bomb is good, when a photon arrives, it will explode and both will be destroyed.
+If the bomb is live, when a photon arrives, it will explode and both will be destroyed.
 If it is a dud, the photon will pass by unaffected (see figure 4), i.e., it will remain in superposition until it reaches a detector.
 To understand how this experiment works, it is important to know that unlike a dud, a live bomb is a kind of observer and that an encounter between the photon and a live bomb is a kind of observation.
 It can therefore collapse the photon's superposition, in which the photon is travelling along both the upper and lower paths.
 When it reaches the live bomb, or the detectors, however, it can only have been on one or the other.
 But, like the radioactive material in the box with Schrödinger's famous cat, upon its encounter with the half-silvered mirror at the beginning of the experiment, the photon, paradoxically does and does not interact with the bomb.
 According to the authors, the bomb both explodes and does not explode.
 This is only in the case of a live bomb, however.
 In any event, once observed by the detectors, it will have only traveled one of the paths.